Why is everyone talking about Schisandra?

-Schisandra is a powerful adaptogenic herb that has been used for thousands of years in traditional Chinese medicine and is rapidly rising in popularity in the western world.
-Used in some of our own plant-based supplements because it is so effective, our expert nutritionists explain Schisandra, what it does and why it is so effective.
+Schisandra is a powerful adaptogenic herb that has been used for thousands of years in traditional Chinese remedies and is rapidly rising in popularity in the western world.
+Used in our own plant-based supplement to relieve anxiety because it is so effective, our expert nutritionists explain Schisandra, what it does and why it is the talk of the town.

 What is Schisandra?